 Continuing from the previous article, we will see some of the cool and important experiments that have been carried out at ISS (and couldn’t have been possible elsewhere).

 Fire: Ignite and Extinguish

 In microgravity, the combustion of a fuel is more complete and hence more efficient.
-A candle flame that would appear yellow on Earth, actually burns with a blue colour in microgravity and produces much less smoke.
-This kind of research enables the study of soot formation processes which has negative impacts on the environment and human health, and how droplets of fuel in a combustion engine transition from a liquid to a gas as they burn.
+A candle flame that would appear yellow on Earth actually burns with a blue color in microgravity and produces much less smoke.
+This kind of research enables the study of soot formation processes which have negative impacts on the environment and human health, and how droplets of fuel in a combustion engine transition from a liquid to a gas as they burn.
 This may one day lead to more efficient designs for combustion engines on Earth.

 Trying out a 13-mile space tether

 Two different shuttle missions — Atlantis’ STS-46 in 1992 and Columbia’s STS-75 in 1996 — took a crack at deploying a satellite, then dragging it through space connected by a 13-mile-long (21-kilometer) conducting tether.

 The experiment, called the Tethered Satellite System (TSS), was a joint effort between NASA and the Italian space agency.
 The idea was to show that tethered satellites could generate electric current as they cruised through Earth’s magnetic field.